crate/crate/docs/general/ddl/sharding.rst

 =======

-Given a fixed number of primary shards, individual rows can be routed to a fixed shard number using a simple formula:
+Given a fixed number of primary shards, individual rows can be routed to a fixed shard number with a simple formula:

 *shard number = hash(routing column) % total primary shards*